 Worried About The Flu?
-5 Ways To Minimize Your Risk
+5 Ways To Minimize Risk

 With flu season here, prevention is your best defense against the fever, body aches, and cough that the virus can bring on.
 Try the following:

 - Wash your hands, especially when you’re out in public places, with hot water and soap.
-When you travel, it’s a good idea to carry alcohol towelettes, or one of the more natural antimicrobial sprays with you.
+When you travel, it’s a good idea to carry one of the natural antimicrobial sprays with you.
+If this is not an option, the alcohol-based products will also help minimize the spreading of germs.

 - Get a flu shot.
 This is especially important for those over 65 years old, as well as anyone with a weakened immune or respiratory system, nursing home residents, and health care workers who have regular contact with patients.
 Pregnant women whose last two trimesters fall during flu season (generally November to April) might consider getting the shot as well.